The Top 25 Ideological Posts of the First 5 Years of 20somethingfinance

 Gen Y and their Boomerang to Nowhere: A look at why Gen Y can’t quite set sail on their own financial path.

-I Won the Mega Millions!: Everyone fantasizes about winning the Lottery.
+I Won the Lottery!: Everyone fantasizes about winning the Lottery.
 But what would you do with the winnings?
 I highlight what I’d do and the irony is… I wouldn’t need to win the Lottery in the first place to achieve it.

 What is the U.S. Poverty Line & Can you Live Below it?: Some took this the wrong way, but it’s an interesting look at the real cost of living comfortably… and how little it takes.